iwakoscott/hackernews-react-apollo/README.md

 ## Uncertainties
 1. What is a GraphQL Client?
-*A GraphQL Client basically abstracts a lot of the lower level "networking details."*
+*A GraphQL Client basically abstracts a lot of the lower level "networking details" when dealing with API calls.*

 ## Answers